CalderJohnson/64squares/README.md

-Chess AI, trained with deep reinforcement learning
+Chess AI work in progress, trained with deep reinforcement learning

 This chess engine trains itself using a modified version of the Monte Carlo Search Tree